PelionIoT/pelion-ready-example/README.md

 The hardware requirements for Mbed OS platforms to support Mbed Cloud Client are [here](https://cloud.mbed.com/docs/current/cloud-requirements/index.html).

-In general, to start creating a secure connected product, you need a microcontroller that has the following features.
+In general, to start creating a secure connected product, you need a microcontroller that has the following features:

 * RAM: 96K or more
 * Flash: 512K or more